 Changes in internal control over financial reporting.
-In response to the material weaknesses described above, during the period covered by this quarterly report on Form 10-Q, we made the following changes to our internal controls over financial reporting that will materially affect, or are reasonably likely to materially affect, our internal control over financial reporting:

-- Project teams have been identified and are currently in the process of remediating specific areas of concern. - We strengthened our finance team by hiring five additional personnel to automate certain financial processes, ensure accurate and timely internal and external financial reporting, establish a budgeting process and to put the requisite financial processes and controls in place.
+There was no change in our system of internal control over financial reporting during the three months ended September 30, 2006 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+During the nine months ended September 30, 2006, project teams have been identified and are currently in the process of remediating specific areas of concern.
+We also strengthened our finance team in the areas of financial planning and analysis, tax and external reporting.